globalgov/manystates/README.md

 188976](https://data.snf.ch/grants/grant/188976): “Power and Networks and the Rate of Change in Institutional Complexes” (PANARCHIC).

+James Hollway wishes to thank all the team that have contributed to this package, including: Bernard Bieri, Loic Modoux, Henrique Sposito, and Jael Tan.

 ## Citations

 While some ‘many packages’ can and do include novel data, much of what